Examples of contact mapping classes of infinite order in all dimensions: Introduction

 \section{Introduction}

-We study in this paper the topology of the space of contactomorphisms $\diffVxi$ of a given contact manifold $(V,\xi)$ in relation with that of the space of diffeomorphisms $\diffV$ of the underlying smooth manifold $V$. \\ It is known that the space $\ContStrV$ of contact structures on $V$ plays an important role in the study of the relations between $\diffVxi$ and $\diffV$.
-Indeed, if $V$ is a closed manifold, then the map $\diffV\rightarrow\ContStrV$, defined by $\phi\mapsto \phi_*\xi$, is a locally-trivial fibration with fiber $\diffVxi$; this essentially follows from (the proof of) Gray's theorem, as explained for instance in \cite{MasGir15,MasFibrNotes}; see also \cite{GeiGon04}, in which it is proved that the map is a Serre fibration (which is enough for this discussion).
+In this paper we study the topology of the space of contactomorphisms $\diffVxi$ of a given contact manifold $(V,\xi)$, comparing it with the one of the space of diffeomorphisms $\diffV$ of the underlying smooth manifold $V$. \\ It is known that the space $\ContStrV$ of contact structures on $V$ plays an important role in the study of the relations between $\diffVxi$ and $\diffV$.
+Indeed, if $V$ is a closed manifold, then the map $\diffV\rightarrow\ContStrV$, defined by $\phi\mapsto \phi_*\xi$, is a locally-trivial fibration with fiber $\diffVxi$; this essentially follows from (the proof of) Gray's theorem, as explained for instance in \cite{MasGir15,MasFibrNotes}.
+(See also \cite{GeiGon04}, in which it is proved that the map is a Serre fibration, which is enough for this discussion.)
 This fibration induces a long exact sequence of homotopy groups